awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ![AWS Tracking Application](images/lambda1.png)

 The following describes each step:
-+	**Open Case** – Handles a support ticket Id value (the id value is passed to the workflow).
++ **Open Case** – Handles a support ticket Id value (the Id value is passed to the workflow).
 + **Assign Case** – Assigns the support case to an employee and stores the data in a DynamoDB table.
 + **Send Email** – Sends the employee an email message by using the Amazon Simple Email Service (SES) to inform them there is a new ticket.

 ## Create an IAM role that is used to execute Lambda functions